 When integral flanges are to be welded, it must be ensured that the bolt holes are arranged symmetrically to both main axes of the pipe.

-If possible, butterfly valves that are adapted to plastic pipes and whose valve disc is adjusted to the reduced inside diameter of the pipe should be used.
+If possible, butterfly valves that are adapted to plastic pipes and whose disc is adjusted to the reduced inside diameter of the pipe shall be used.

 Loose flange, welding neck, integral flange, seal, and the loose flange shall be aligned centrally with the pipe axis.
 When aligning the seal, it must be checked whether the seal dimensions conform to the outside and inside diameters of the welding neck.

 Before the bolts are tightened, gasket faces of the welding neck, neck bush, or the integral flange must be located parallel to one another and must be in close contact with the seal.